KaleFoxit/stripe_native_card_field/README.md

 A simple and clean Stripe Element Card clone, rebuilt in native Flutter widgets.

+# DISCLAIMER

-This is not an officially maintained package by Stripe, but using the html stripe elements they provide with flutter is less than ideal.
+This is not an officially maintained package by Stripe, but using the html stripe elements they provide in flutter was inconvenient for me, so I made this package.

-## Features
+# Features

 Got to use emojis and taglines for attention grabbing and algorithm hacking:

-⚡Blazingly fast ( its as fast as the rest of flutter ) 🧹Cleaner ( fewer dependencies than the official stripe elements ) 🛡️Safe and Supports all Flutter Targets ( its native flutter with minimal dependencies ) ☑️Seemless UI/UX ( hard to match stripe quality, but I think I got close ) 🔄Built-in Stripe Integration ( guess that one is obvious ) ☯️Chi Energy Boost ( alright I'm fishing... )
+- 󱐋  Blazingly fast ( its as fast as the rest of flutter )
+- 󰃢  Cleaner ( fewer dependencies than the official stripe elements )
+- 🛡  Safe and Supports all Flutter Targets ( its native flutter with minimal dependencies )
+- ☑  Seemless UI/UX ( hard to match stripe quality, but I think I got close )
+-   Built-in Stripe Integration ( guess that one is obvious )
+- ☯  Chi Energy Boost ( alright I'm fishing... )

-### Why StripeNativeCardField?
+## Why StripeNativeCardField?

 - Fewer dependencies: no more depending on Flutter Webview
 - Customizable: the entire field can inherit native Flutter styling, i.e. `BoxDecoration()`